Pearson-Higher-Ed/o-xhr/README.md

 ### url - Required

-This should be a string to represent the path to the resource
+The URL of the request.

 ### method - Optional

-A string containing the HTTP verb you are using.
-Please note that there is no validation on this field, so you should use care to make sure you are using valid methods.
+The method that `XMLHttpRequest` should be opened with.
+Defaults to `GET`.

 ### onSuccess - Optional

-A callback function to be executed on successful completion of the request.
+A callback function with signature `function(request)`, where request is the raw XMLHttpRequest instance.
+This function will be called if the request succeeds.

 ### onError - Optional

-A callback function to be executed if the request returns an error.
+A callback function with signature `function(request)`, where request is the raw XMLHttpRequest instance.
+This function will be called if the request fails, including if the response has a non-200 status.

 ### data - Optional

-A string representing the body of the request.
+The body of the request.

 ### xhr - Optional